m0ru/bak/02_problemdescription.md

     "@id": "_:b3", // <-- optional
     "dc:title": "Simple easel to give away"
     "dc:description": "I've got an old easel lying \
-    around at my place that's mostly just catching \
+    around at my place that is mostly just catching \
     dust.
-If there's any aspiring landscape painters \
+If there is any aspiring landscape painters \
     that would like to have it: poke me :)",
   },